 Malware examples and how they spread

-According to GData statistics, from top ten malware threats in April 2012, the first and third places were belonged to malware that disguised as codecs.
+According to GData statistics, from the top ten malware threats in April 2012, the first and third places belonged to malware that disguised as codecs.
 Both are Trojan.Wimad.Gen.1 and Trojan.Sirefef.BV.
 Trojan Wimad.Gen 1 pretends to be .wma audio file and it traps you to install a codec.
-Once you did it, the attacker can install any kinds of malicious codes to your computers.
+Once you did it, the attacker can install any kind of malicious code to your computers.

 How to protect our computers: